connected-hil/ocpp-tools/README.md

 ## About The Project

 **OCPP tools** is a collection of Open Charge Point Protocol message schemas, validation functions, utility types and typed interfaces for Typescript.
+Most of the code is generated using the OCPP payload JSON schema files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started

 Add ocpp-tools to your project using any package manager, or by cloning this repository.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

-- npm
-- nodejs > 18.x

 ### Installation